-The Commission also opened four investigations into whether the following platforms could qualify as CPSs: Bing, Edge, and Microsoft Advertising (Microsoft); and iMessage and iPadOS (Apple).
-Available at: https://ec.europa.eu/commission/presscorner/detail/en/ip_23_4328.
+Microsoft Advertising (Microsoft); and iMessage and iPadOS (Apple).
+Available at: https://ec.europa.eu/commission/presscorner/detail/en/ip 23 4328.

 iii.
 Developing a general approach for multiple economic segments ("one size fits all") is counterproductive in the digital space.
-Unlike the regulation of network industries such as sectoral energy and telecommunications, the DMA does not regulate a homogeneous economic space.
+Unlike the regulation of network industries such as energy sectoral telecommunications, the DMA does not regulate a homogeneous economic space.
 On the contrary, the regulatory framework in question covers specific companies in markedly different sectors and with very different business models.
 Given that the DMA does not require a direct finding of the existence of market power, abusive conduct, or likely effects, it is possible that "gatekeepers" are forced to adapt their activities in markets in which there are many players and in which, in reality, the said "gatekeepers" do not have effective market power.
 This dynamic creates a series of perverse incentives in which competitors (even incumbents) end up insulated from competitive pressures precisely because of the comprehensive application of the DMA.
 For example, the DMA's broad application favors offline competitors, which may have significant market power in specific segments, yet compete directly with online "gatekeepers" without being subject to the same rigorous regulations18.